KiHyeon-Hong/KiHyeon-Hong/README.md

 - K. H. Hong, B. M. Lee, "Individual Identification based on EOG," in Proceeding of the Fall Conference of the Korea Multimedia Society, Seoul, Korea, November 2019.
 - K. H. Hong, B. M. Lee, "A Model for Password Security Assessment," in Proceeding of the Spring Conference of the Korea Multimedia Society, Daegu, Korea, April 2021.
 - K. H. Hong, B. M. Lee, "Blockchain-based biometric data security," in Proceeding of the Fall Conference of the Korea Multimedia Society, Seoul, Korea, November 2021
-- K. H. Hong, B. M. Lee, "A secure distribution technique of deep learning data based on blockchain," in Proceeding of the Spring Conference of the Korea Multimedia Society, Busan, Korea, April 2022.
+- K. H. Hong, B. M. Lee, "A secure distribution technique of deep learning data based on blockchain," in Proceeding of the Spring Conference of the Korea Multimedia Society, Busan, Korea, May 2022.
 <br>

 ### Paper